Brandi Carlile with Mike McCready of Pearl Jam

 Who’s behind Peace Through Music: A Global Event for Social Justice?

 The event is produced by Playing For Change, UNFPA, and Blackbird Presents.
-It is presented by Corning® Gorilla® Glass.
+It is presented by Corning® Gorilla® Glass in partnership with Gibson.

 Playing For Change